Assortment Planning in Retail: What It Is & Examples (Guide)

 • Sales rates

-Each of these elements can be fully customized to meet your business needs.
-Sales reports, including gross margin, sales rates, sales per square foot, average customer spend, conversion rates, turnover rates, returns/refunds, and gross margin ROI, will be paramount to you in assortment planning.
+POS reports, including gross margin, sales rates, sales per square foot, average customer spend, conversion rates, turnover rates, returns/refunds, and gross margin ROI, will be paramount to you in assortment planning.

-Leverage cross-merchandise
+Leverage Cross-Merchandise

 Cross-merchandising is a visual merchandising strategy that involves displaying complementary products next to each other.
-It is effective because it allows you to target in-store promotions based on product affinity.
+It is effective because it allows you to target in-store promotions based on product affinity, thereby increasing sales and average order value.

-A better way to know which products to place next to each other is to check your store’s sales history to see which products are often purchased in the same transaction.
-When appropriately executed, cross-merchandising can increase sales and average order value.
+Check your store’s sales history to see which products are often purchased in the same transaction.

 Types of Assortment Strategies And Examples